-- Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+Provide rationale indicating that wetland is directly abutting an RPW: The wetlands associated with this project receive overbank flow from Las Vegas Wash during flood events and are also part of the floodplain.

+Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW:

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 4.84 acres.

-Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
-5.
+5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.